-Welcome to the documentation for CozoDB, a feature-rich, transactional, relational database that uses Datalog for queries, focuses on graph data and algorithms, is capable of time travel, and makes no performance compromises.
+Welcome to the documentation for CozoDB, a feature-rich, transactional, time-travel-enabled, relational-graph-vector database that uses Datalog for queries, while making no performance compromises.

 You can start immediately with the Tutorial, which you can follow without installing anything.